February 8, 2019

 - Click on the rectangle to select it, then click the Open Object edit button.

-- Remove the check mark from the box next to Skylight.
+- Remove the check from the box next to Skylight.

 - Click the radio button beside Plumb Sides.